otaviolbarbosa/adopets-api-challenge/readme.md

 # Adopets API Challenge

-This project was created to be part of Adopets selection process.
+This project was created to be part of Adopets selection process to Back-end developer position.

 ## End Points